tsdbanner.gif (5952 bytes)

 Do air fresheners work by numbing out your nose?

-Is it possible you can answer a 20-year-old concern?
-My high school chemistry teacher told us that Airwick worked by deadening one's olfactory nerves with some mild anesthetic, thereby "eliminating" unpleasant odors, and presumably every other odor, pleasant or not.
-I notice on the Lysol can that it "actually eliminates odors by neutralizing them."
-Could this be corporate advertising jargon for "kills your olfactory nerves"?
-Was my high school chemistry teacher (gasp) right? --Chuck C., Chicago
+Dear Cecil: Is it possible you can answer a 20-year-old concern?
+My high school chemistry teacher told us that Airwick worked by deadening one’s olfactory nerves with some mild anesthetic, thereby “eliminating” unpleasant odors, and presumably every other odor, pleasant or not.
+I notice on the Lysol can that it “actually eliminates odors by neutralizing them.”
+Could this be corporate advertising jargon for “kills your olfactory nerves”?
+Was my high school chemistry teacher (gasp) right?
+Chuck C., Chicago

 Cecil replies: